kubereboot/kured/CONTRIBUTING.md

 For example, if current `appVersion` is `1.6.x`, make sure you update your `appVersion` to `1.7.0`).
 It allows us to have an easy view of what we land each release.

 Do not hesitate to increase the test coverage for your feature, whether it's unit testing to full functional testing (even using helm charts).

 The team of kured is small, so we will most likely refuse any feature adding maintenance burden.

 ## Introducing changes in the helm chart

-When you change the helm chart, do not forget to bump its version according to semver.
+When you change the helm chart, remember to bump its version according to semver.
 Changes to defaults are frowned upon unless absolutely necessary.

-## Introducing new tests / increase test coverage
+## Introducing new tests / increasing test coverage

-At the opposite of features, we welcome ALL features increasing our stability and test coverage.
+On the opposite of features, we welcome ALL features increasing our stability and test coverage.
 See also our GitHub issues with the label [`testing`](https://github.com/kubereboot/kured/labels/testing).

 ## Publishing a new kured release

-### Double check the latest kubernetes patch version
+### Double-check the latest kubernetes patch version

-Ensure you have used the latest patch version in tree.
+Ensure you have used the latest patch version in the tree.
 Check the documentation "Updating k8s support" if the minor version was not yet applied.

 ### Update the manifests with the new version